clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 Data Today
 ====================================================================================

 We'll use data on food safety inspections in King County from [data.kingcounty.gov](https://data.kingcounty.gov/Health/Food-Establishment-Inspection-Data/f29f-zza5).
-You can see a map of the data at [dinegerous.com](http://www.dinegerous.com/).

 Note these data are *quite large*.
 You will want to save them and load them from a *local directory*.